tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/6-permissions.md

 ## Step 1

-In **InformationComponent**, display the correct piece of information for each roles.
+In **InformationComponent**, display the correct piece of information for each role.

 ### Constraints: